-I arrive at Burnt Mill Brewery during one of their brewing and also 'canning' days – yes, you’ve guessed it, when the beer is decanted into cans.
-I enter the side door of the brewery, essentially an old barn for dry storing, and I am immediately confronted with an assault on the senses; a loud humming noise vibrating through me, and a delicious mixture of smells of pineapple, lemons, yeast and hops.
-The brewery space is huge, filled with varying sizes of gleaming steel towers, sacks of ‘malt barley’ and ‘sugar’ and a mingling of bodies, busily weaving in and out of the floor apparatus.
+I arrive at Burnt Mill Brewery during one of their brewing and 'canning' days.
+I enter through the side door of the brewery, which by the look of it was once a barn for dry storing.
+As soon as I step foot into the space, I am immediately confronted with an assault on the senses; a loud humming noise vibrating through me, and a delicious mixture of smells of pineapple, lemons, yeast and hops.
+The brewery space is huge, filled with varying sizes of gleaming steel towers, sacks of ‘malt barley’ and ‘sugar’, and a mingling of bodies, busily weaving in and out of the floor apparatus.
 I meet Charles at the door, who then takes me over to the steel towers to go through the brewing process, apparently already in full flow.

-Charles tells me that these steel towers are called conical or fermentation tanks, and the first tank in the row is the called a mash tun – where malt, usually barley that has been roasted and ground beforehand, is mixed with heated water.
-He notes that the barley grain is normally roasted for longer, if you want a heavier beer like a stout or a porter, and roasted shorter or lighter for a lager or pale ale.
-So, the mash tun is where the brewing process really starts to take shape – when the malt is hydrated in hot water, converting the long molecules of the grain (starches) into smaller molecules (sugars), which can then be fermented.
+Charles tells me that these steel towers are called conical or fermentation tanks, and the first tank in the row is called a mash tun – where malt, usually barley that has been roasted and ground beforehand, is mixed with hot water.
+He notes that the barley grain is normally roasted for longer, if you want a heavier beer like a stout or a porter, and roasted lighter for a lager or pale ale.
+So, the mash tun is where the brewing process really starts to take shape, when the malt is hydrated in hot water, converting the long molecules of the grain (starches) into smaller molecules (sugars), which can then be fermented.